“What's in a name? That which we call a rose. By any other name would smell as sweet.”

 The cloud has become the new normal for business applications.

 Whether you call it HRIS, HRMS or HCM, the real question is: Are you investing in old technology?
 Rather than focus on a specific acronym when exploring HR technology, look at the platform used to deliver the technology.
 Innovative HR technology features are only as good as the platform they’re built on.
 So before getting dizzy from software acronyms, ask the vendors you’re evaluating to describe the software platform.
 Organizations today are moving away from rigid on-premise systems that are closed and siloed, and they’re going with a modern, cloud-first approach with tools that meet the needs of a mobile workforce.
-Modern software has moved to a software-as-a-service (SaaS).
+Modern software has moved to a software-as-a-service (SaaS) cloud-based delivery model.
 In fact, most new HR applications sold today are delivered as a cloud solution rather than as traditional, on-premises licenses.
 If you don’t want to make a new investment in old technology, you’ll want to choose a full-suite cloud solution.

 Point solution or a full suite solution.